-When using QRO Online where trust money is required to be debited from the law practice trust account, the law practice must keep the required particulars as set out in section 38(5) of the Regulation.
+When using QRO Online where trust money is required to be debited from the law practice trust account, the law practice must keep the required particulars as set out in s38(5) of the Regulation.
+The name, account number and the relevant BSB number to which the payment was made can be located on the QRO transaction statement summary.

-If preferred, a law practice may use a different sequential numbering system to delineate QRO Online transactions from other EFT payments eg QRO1, QRO2 etc. The law practice must also record the stamping transaction number.
+If preferred, a law practice may use a different sequential numbering system to differentiate QRO Online transactions from other EFT payments eg QRO1, QRO2 etc. The law practice must also record the stamping transaction number issued by QRO; which can be recorded in the 'reason for payment' field in the trust account payments cash book and in the trust ledger account.